jdreaver/rust-os/README.md

   - Remember features we negotiate, and ensure we are accounting for the different features in the logic (especially around notifications)
 - PCI device locking and `&mut` (and really locking anything that wraps registers)
   - Ensure modifying PCI devices requires a `&mut` reference to some actual "device" object.
 That means we shouldn't pass around raw registers.
 Something should be wrapping these.
-- bitmap-alloc
-  - Make page vs byte address part of the API b/c conversion is tricky and requires `div_ceil`.
-Newtypes/functions for both?
-    - We could embrace `PhysAddr`, `PhysFrame`, `Size4KiB`, etc, but that would introduce dep on `x86_64` crate
 - IOAPIC: Throw an error if IOAPIC number assigned to twice
 - IRQ locking:
   - Linux uses spin locks for each IRQ, as well as masking interrupts but telling the APIC it got the interrupt <https://www.oreilly.com/library/view/understanding-the-linux/0596005652/ch04s06.html>